Don't worry, we speak : Español (Spanish), too!

 This Mexican startup provides a book exchange platform to promote literacy among children between the ages of 0 and 12.
 Specifically, users exchange books in both English and Spanish with one another.
 Basic membership includes eight books a month, all of which are delivered right to your home.

 This Mexican startup specializes as a financial intermediary for over 2,000 clients.
 Net Worth Consulting aids partners to make the most of their investments, ensuring that they grow at the same time.

 Associates can measure their company’s work performance or overall morale on Slik’s platform.
 In other words, clients quantify the organizational climate of their enterprise with various in-app surveys.
 This way, entrepreneurs gain valuable insights about the selection, induction, promotion or exit process in the business evolution.
 Data analytics assist in interpreting the results.

 Even tourism operators need software to manage sales and logistics.
 Well, that is what Tourbitz provides to partners with its SaaS.
 This involves automatic factorization, inventory management, distribution tools to obtain more purchasers, plus analytics.

 If Airbnb were to become a student accommodation service, then Vico would be it.
 Like other hospitality services, subscribers advertise rooms on the platform for students or young professionals to rent for prolonged periods.
 Not only is Vico a cost-effective shared housing option but also a cultural experience in the making.

-“We are just starting to get to know them,” said Lomelí, who said it’s too soon to tell if there are any standouts.
+“We are just starting to get to know them,” said Lomelí of 500 Startups, who said it’s too soon to tell if there are any standouts.